 Now that you have found your niche and defined your focus, it’s now time to start a blog.
-If you haven’t defined your focus, I shared how I narrowed down my niche and focus and came up with with my revised campaign plan on this site.
+If you haven’t defined your focus, I shared how I narrowed down my niche and focus and came up with my revised campaign plan on this site.

 You need the following essentials when you start a blog.